National Thought Leadership

 This year’s program will honor those men and women who sacrifice so much for our country.
-On Veteran’s Day, join us at Indiana Roof Ballroom to celebrate our country’s heroes – doctors, nurses and first responders putting their lives on the line to save ours.
+On Veteran’s Day, join us at Indiana Roof Ballroom to celebrate our country’s heroes.
 New this year: there will be an opportunity to attend virtually as well as in person!

 Past speakers include Brian Lamb, Iconic Political Cartoonists (Mike Luckovich, Michael Ramirez and Gary Varvel), Paula Kerger, Ron Chernow, Michael Beschloss, and Richard Norton Smith.

 Seating is exclusive and limited to 400 attendees.

 Interested in sponsoring this event?
 Please direct questions or concerns to VP of Development, Bethany Gosewehr: (317) 631-1888 or firstname.lastname@example.org.Buy Tickets

 “Independency of thought is the first requisite of the responsible citizen.”
 Benjamin Harrison